sydneywalker/hello-world/README.md

 Hi!

-I whish this was less confusing than it is, i feel so dumb.
+I wish this was less confusing than it is, i feel so dumb.